-Do you experience an itch in the middle of your back daily?
+Do struggle with the itchy back phenomenon of notalgia paresthetica?
+It's the itch in the middle of your back that happens daily.
 Did your itchy back manifest as you aged?
 Do deeply moisturizing creams and lotions provide no relief?
 This article is for you.
 Read on.

 What You Need to Know About the Itchy Back Phenomenon

 The Itchy Back PhenomenonIf you answered yes to all these questions, it is possible your itchy back is not due to traditional dry skin issues.
 Your itchy back may be a result of notalgia paresthetica, a nerve condition.
 Dr. Bailey originally discussed this subject in her blog post, "What Causes Itching in the Middle of the Back?".